faranalytics/streams-logger/README.md

 ## Introduction <img align="right" src="./graph.png">

 *Streams* is an intuitive type-safe logging facility built on native Node.js streams.
-You can use the built-in logging components (e.g., Logger, Formatter, ConsoleHandler, RotatingFileHandler) for [common logging tasks](#usage) or implement your own logging [Transforms](https://github.com/faranalytics/graph-transform) to handle a wide range of logging scenarios. *Streams* supports a graph API pattern for building sophisticated graph-like logging pipelines.
+You can use the built-in logging components (e.g., Logger, Formatter, ConsoleHandler, RotatingFileHandler) for [common logging tasks](#usage) or implement your own logging [Transforms](https://github.com/faranalytics/graph-transform) to handle a wide range of logging scenarios. *Streams* supports a graph-like API pattern for building sophisticated logging pipelines.

 ### Features

 - Type-safe logging graphs.
 - *Streams* is based on the Node.js stream API; hence, it's ready for your Node.js stream-based resource.
 - Consume any native Node.js Readable, Writable, Duplex, or Transform stream and add it to your graph.
-- A graph API pattern for constructing sophisticated graph-like logging pipelines.
+- A graph-like API pattern for constructing sophisticated logging pipelines.
 - Error propagation and selective termination of inoperable graph components.

 ## Table of Contents